zm3d3ni/ngx-international-phone-number2/README.md

 import { AppComponent } from './app.component';

 // Import your library
-import { InternationalPhoneNumberModule } from 'ngx-international-phone-number2';
+import { InternationalPhoneNumber2Module } from 'ngx-international-phone-number2';

 @NgModule({
   declarations: [